The origins of the PIGOTT family from which the PEMBERTON-PIGOTTs of Slevoy descend remain somewhat obscure.

 HANDY OF ESSEX, WEXFORD AND DUBLIN.

-NOTE - The old Quaker dating system differs from the conventional; their year commenced in March, which was written up as the 1st month (or 1mo), through to the following February which was the 12th month (or 12mo).
+NOTE - The old Quaker dating system differs from the conventional; their year commenced in March, which was written up as the 1st month (abbreviated to 1mo as used here), through to the following February which was the 12th month (or 12mo).

 Thomas HANDY; a Member of the Society of Friends (Quaker); of Chadwell, Essex, 1651, 1654; went to Ireland; of Waterford, 1657; of Ballyhubbock, County Wexford, 1661; he died in 1688; he was possibly married firstly, at Evesham, Worcestershire, in 1640, to Margaret CLEMENTS; with issue:

 1. Mary HANDY, born at Evesham, 1641; she died in 1668; she married Daniel HANNING.

 Thomas HANDY was married, probably before 1651, to Elizabeth SAIM, daughter of Robert and Mary SAIM, of Mousin, County Essex - the Quaker Marriage entry did not record a date, but it was between 1649 and 1666; they had issue:

 1. Sarah HANDY, born at Chadwell, Essex, 22 1mo (March) 1651 (a second entry has the year as 1645, probably in error).

 2. Thomas HANDY, born at Chadwell, 25 2mo (April) 1654; he probably married Sarah (-?-), with issue born at Newcastle, County Wexford:

 b.
 Thomas HANDY, born 20th 7mo (September) 1683.
 Perhaps the Merchant of Meath Street, Dublin?
 See below.